 Presidente InterContinental Cozumel Resort & Spa

-Presidente InterContinental Cozumel Resort & Spa has a private beach, 2 outdoor pools, a fitness center, 2 tennis courts, and a variety of restaurants.
-The hotel offers snorkel tours to the above-mentioned reefs and even has a dive shop on-site.
+Presidente InterContinental Cozumel Resort & Spa offers a high-end experience with a private beach, two outdoor pools, a fitness center, and two tennis courts.
+The resort caters to snorkeling and diving enthusiasts, providing snorkel tours to nearby reefs and an on-site dive shop for easy access to Cozumel’s incredible underwater world.

 Looks amazing!!
 Thanks for the informative post!